jruck/wp-boiler/README.md

 2. On your local machine, in the directory where you keep your code, execute the following, replacing `NEW_PROJECT_NAME` w/ your desired destination folder:

-		git clone --recursive --origin wp-boiler --depth 1 git@github.com:pricelessmisc/wp-boiler.git NEW_PROJECT_NAME
+		git clone --origin wp-boiler --depth 1 git@github.com:pricelessmisc/wp-boiler.git NEW_PROJECT_NAME

-	*`--recursive` forces it to pull the linked WordPress submodule down in addition to the main repo, `--origin wp-boiler` renames `origin` to `wp-boiler` to keep `origin` free for your own use (and give you the flexibility to pull changes from `wp-boiler` in the future if you like), and `--depth 1` makes sure you're just adding the most recent commit of this framework to your new project, keeping it free of this project's revision history.*
+	*`--origin wp-boiler` renames `origin` to `wp-boiler` to keep `origin` free for your own use (and give you the flexibility to pull changes from `wp-boiler` in the future if you like), and `--depth 1` makes sure you're just adding the most recent commit of this framework to your new project, keeping it free of this project's revision history.*

 3.	`cd NEW_PROJECT_NAME`